-Anthos multi-cluster management offers a set of capabilities that help you and your organization (such as from infrastructure operators and workload developers/operators to security and network engineers) manage clusters, infrastructure, and workloads across cloud and on-premises environments.
-This page describes our expanding portfolio of multi-cluster management capabilities and provides resources to get started.
+Anthos multi-cluster management offers a set of capabilities that helps you and your organization (from infrastructure operators and workload developers/operators to security and network engineers) manage clusters, infrastructure, and workloads across cloud and on-premises environments.
+This document describes our expanding portfolio of multi-cluster management capabilities and provides resources to get started.

-Connect allows you to connect your GKE On-Prem and other Kubernetes clusters to Google Cloud Platform.
+Connect lets you connect your Anthos clusters and other Kubernetes clusters to Google Cloud to create environs.

-To learn more about Connect, refer to the Connect overview.
+To learn more about Connect, see the Connect overview.

-Google Cloud Platform Console (GCP Console) provides a central user interface for managing all of your Kubernetes clusters no matter where they are running.
-After you have registered your Kubernetes clusters with GCP Console, you can log in to view, monitor, debug, and manage their workloads.
+The Google Cloud Console provides a central user interface for managing all of your Kubernetes clusters no matter where they are running.
+After you have registered your Kubernetes clusters with the Cloud Console, you can log in to view, monitor, debug, and manage your workloads.

-To learn more and to get started, refer to the GCP Console page.
+To learn more and to get started, see the Cloud Console overview.

 Anthos Config Management

-Anthos Config Management allows cluster operators to manage configurations across multiple clusters and environments using files stored in a Git repository.
-To learn more and get started, refer to the Anthos Config Management documentation.
+Anthos Config Management lets cluster operators manage configurations across multiple clusters and environments.
+It uses configuration files stored in a central Git repository.
+To learn more and get started, see the Anthos Config Management documentation.

 About connecting and registering Kubernetes clusters

-To provide multi-cluster management from GCP, many features require that your clusters be registered to your GCP project.
-After registration, products like GCP Console connect to your clusters and provide the services you enable across your clusters.
+To provide multi-cluster management from Google Cloud, many features require that your clusters be registered to your Google Cloud project environ.
+After registration, products like the Cloud Console connect to your clusters and provide the services that you enable across your clusters.

-To learn more about the Connect agent, see the refer to the Connect documentation.
+To learn more about the Connect Agent, see the Connect documentation.